Targeted therapies are drugs used to treat certain types of cancer cells. Targeted therapies are sometimes called biological therapies.

 - trastuzumab (Herceptin®)

-- lapatinib (Tykerb®) (currently only used for secondary breast cancer).
+- lapatinib (Tykerb®) (currently only used for metastatic breast cancer).

 These drugs work by stopping HER2-positive cancer cells from growing and dividing.
 They are not effective for women with HER2-negative breast cancer.

-Another targeted therapy sometimes used in the treatment of secondary breast cancer is bevacizumab (Avastin®).
+Another targeted therapy sometimes used in the treatment of metastatic breast cancer is bevacizumab (Avastin®).
 It works by blocking the action of a growth factor called VEGF (vascular endothelial growth factor).

 The number of available targeted therapies are likely to increase with time as we get more evidence about other treatments.